What Is 127.0.0.1 Localhost?

 What is localhost 127.0.0.1?

 Localhost is the default name of the computer you are working on.
-The term is a pseudo name for 127.0.0.1, the IP address of the local computer.
+The term is a pseudonym for 127.0.0.1, the IP address of the local computer.
 This IP address allows the machine to connect to and communicate with itself.
-Therefore, localhost (127.0.0.1) is used to establish an IP connection to the same device used by the end-user.
+Therefore, localhost (127.0.0.1) is used to establish an IP connection to the same device the end-user is using.

 Localhost is also known as the loopback address.